 For the first few years, the building had doctors' offices downstairs and a training facility for the local garment factory upstairs.
 When the upstairs noise became too much for the downstairs occupants, the garment factory left.
 Mrs. Webb, a member of the Morehead Woman's Club, asked her husband if the club could move its 300 book library to one of the upstairs rooms.
 When he agreed, the library was moved.

-In 2003, the trust supporting the facility was no longer viable.
+Mr. Webb's generosity provided funding for the library until 2003, when the trust was no longer viable.
 At that time several interested citizens petitioned the town of Morehead City for help.
 The town council agreed to help with the day-to-day costs while a steering committee researched the level of interest in the community to maintain a library and gathering place for its citizens.
 The steering committee recommended that the town take over full support of the library and in 2006 the town and the Webb family entered into a 99-year lease that would allow the town to operate and maintain the library while the Webb Family Trust would keep the building.
+In 2007, the city and the Webb family reached an agreement whereby the city assumed control of and responsibility for funding the library.